cloudfoundry-attic/cf-docs/source/docs/running/architecture/services/writing-service.html.md

 ---
-title: Writing a CloudFoundry Service
+title: Writing a Cloud Foundry Service
 ---

 There are 2 versions of the SERVICES API, this document represents version 1 of that API.